In this image:

 First PhD awarded in the World History theme at Pitt.

-Ahmet Izmirlioglu - "Clashes of Imperial Authority: Commercial Tribunals in the Ottoman Provinces and Istanbul, 1847-1880" An analysis of Tanzimat, emphasizing local and local-center interactions as an important element of overall imperial system, helping to explain the weakening of imperial relations.
+Ahmet Izmirlioglu defended, on April 8, his dissertation, "Clashes of Imperial Authority: Commercial Tribunals in the Ottoman Provinces and Istanbul, 1847-1880."
+This study of Tanzimat, the program of Ottoman imperial reform, analyzes local and local-center interactions as an important element of the overall imperial system, helping to explain the weakening of imperial relations

 Calendar of Events, 2014-2015 more>